-Technical people have chosen Red Hat Enterprise Linux because of its reputation for solid performance.
+Many technology professionals choose Red Hat Enterprise Linux because of its reputation for solid performance.
 With the Fedora Project, Red Hat has created an environment where open source developers can bring high-quality software packages to a freely distributed, community-oriented Linux system.

-More than 8400 individual software packages (compared to just over 600 in Red Hat Linux 6.2) are included in the single, massive Fedora 8 software repository.
-The Fedora 8 software repository represents a merging of the basic Fedora system (Fedora Core) and community-contributed software packages (Fedora Extras) that took place last year.
+More than 9800 individual software packages (compared to just over 600 in Red Hat Linux 6.2) are included in the single, massive Fedora 10 software repository.
 These packages contain features that would cost you thousands of dollars to duplicate if you bought them as separate commercial products.
 These features let you:

-- Connect your computers to a LAN or the Internet. - Create documents and publish your work on paper or on the Web. - Work with multimedia content to manipulate images, play music files, view video, and even master and burn your own CDs and DVD.
+- Connect your computers to a LAN or the Internet. - Create documents and publish your work on paper or on the Web. - Work with multimedia content to manipulate images, play music files, view video, and even master and burn your own CDs and DVD. - Play games individually or over a network.

-- Play games individually or over a network. - Communicate over the Internet using a variety of Web tools for browsing, chatting, transferring files, participating in newsgroups, and sending and receiving e-mail. - Protect your computing resources by having Fedora or RHEL act as a firewall or a router to protect against intruders coming in through public networks. - Configure a computer to act as a network server, such as a print server, Web server, file server, mail server, news server, and a database server.
+- Communicate over the Internet using a variety of Web tools for browsing, chatting, transferring files, participating in newsgroups, and sending and receiving e-mail. - Protect your computing resources by having Fedora or RHEL act as a firewall or a router to protect against intruders coming in through public networks. - Configure a computer to act as a network server, such as a print server, Web server, file server, mail server, news server, and a database server.